underpostnet/engine/cli.md

 Manages Underpost configurations using various operators.

 Arguments:
   operator                 The configuration operation to perform.
-Options: set,
-                      delete, get, list, clean.
-  key                 Optional: The specific configuration key to manage. value               Optional: The value to set for the configuration key.

 Options:
+                           set, delete, get, list, clean. key                      Optional: The specific configuration key to manage. value                    Optional: The value to set for the configuration key.

+Options:
   --plain                  Prints the configuration value in plain text.
-  --filter <keyword>  Filters the list by matching key or value (only for list
+  --filter <keyword>       Filters the list by matching key or value (only for
-                      operation).
+                           list operation).
+  --deploy-id <deploy-id>  Sets the deployment configuration ID for the
+                           operation context.
+  --build                  Sets the build context for the operation.
   -h, --help               display help for command

 ```